jboss-developer/jboss-jdg-quickstarts/hotrod-secured/README.md

 -------------------

 All you need to build this project is Java 6.0 (Java SDK 1.6) or higher, Maven 3.0 or higher.
-The application this project produces is designed to be run on JBoss Data Grid 6.3
+The application this project produces is designed to be run on Infinispan 8.0.1.Final

 Configure Maven
 ---------------